 \textbf{Receiver loss (2).} The agent processes the signal for the information it provides about the value of the uncertain state.
 Receiver loss is the loss due to the agent not properly extracting the information from the signal, for example, because the human visual system constrains what information is actually perceived, because the process of rendering the signal induces noise, or because participants do not understand how to read the signal.

 \textbf{Updating loss (3).} Next the agent updates their prior beliefs with the information obtained.
-Updating loss is the loss due to the agent not updating their prior beliefs according to Bayes rule with the information they obtained from the signal, for example due to systematic deviations in human belief-updating relative to rational belief updating as prescribed by Bayes rule (e.g., \citep{camerer1995individual}).
+Updating loss is the loss due to the agent not updating their prior beliefs according to Bayes rule with the information they obtained from the signal, for example due to systematic deviations in human belief-updating relative to rational belief updating as prescribed by Bayes rule (e.g., \cite{camerer1995individual}).

 \textbf{Optimization loss (4).} The agent decides by choosing a good action under their posterior beliefs.
 Optimization loss is the loss in performance due to not identifying the optimal action under the scoring rule.
-Optimization loss may include what psycho-physicists call ``lapse'' responses (e.g., from fatigue or inattention), a catch-all term used to denote responses that do not necessarily reflect the underlying function capturing the person's beliefs.
+Optimization loss may include what perceptual psychologists call ``lapse'' responses (e.g., from fatigue or inattention), a catch-all term used to denote responses that do not necessarily reflect the underlying function capturing the person's beliefs.
 Or it may include ``elicitation errors,'' where what participants report on the response scale does not reflect what they had in mind as a result of bias or imprecision induced by the elicitation method.

-An important implication of the proper scoring rule distinction for belief reports is that in general we should not expect an agent to truthfully report their beliefs when it is not in their best interest to do so.
-Consequently, when non-proper rules are used for belief tasks, we cannot interpret a study participant who does not report the appropriate beliefs after examining the signal as demonstrating bias.
-Such ``deviation'' from what the researcher might expect (honest reporting) is not technically a loss, it is the \textit{expected} behavior under that rule.
-In practice, researchers often use non-proper scoring rules when eliciting predictions; see, e.g.,~\citep{gneiting2011making} for examples from finance where commonly used rules allow forecasters to score better by \textit{not} reporting the true conditional mean of the target random variable.

 \textbf{Misunderstanding the decision problem.} A potential contributor to all four sources of loss above is the agent misunderstanding the decision task, including the scoring rule, the statespace, and/or the action space.
 Even when all necessary components of a decision problem are carefully communicated, the participant might not read the instructions carefully, or might not understand them.
-Consequently, we should think of any tests we run to validate hypotheses about biases stemming from particular sources of performance loss as tests of the joint hypothesis comprised of the target hypothesis and a hypothesis that participants understood the task.
+Consequently, any tests that the researcher runs to validate hypotheses about biases stemming from particular sources of performance loss should be thought of as tests of the joint hypothesis comprised of the target hypothesis \textit{and} the hypothesis that participants understood the task.